ASSERT-KTH/sequencer/README.md

 First run `src/setup_env.sh` to setup enviroment and clone/compile project.
 Please view `src/setup_env.sh` for more details.

+All models are versioned using [git-lfs](https://git-lfs.github.com/), make sure to configure it and correctly fetch the models before using.

 ### Usage

 Then run `src/sequencer-predict.sh` with the following parameters: